 The entry-level Doctor of Physical Therapy (DPT) program prepares students to diagnose, evaluate, and treat movement-related disorders in a variety of clinical and community settings.

-The transition to Doctor of Physical Therapy (t-DPT) degree is an online program geared toward practicing physical therapists that wish to increase their professional knowledge base and advance in their careers.
+The transition to Doctor of Physical Therapy (t-DPT)* degree is an online program geared toward practicing physical therapists that wish to increase their professional knowledge base and advance in their careers.
+The Transition DPT program is no longer accepting applications.
+Please visit the APTA's Directory of Programs for available programs.

 The Physical Therapy Department offers many opportunities for licensed physical therapists to continue their education.